Canon 1Ds Mark III vs Hasselblad X1D

 |Canon 1Ds Mark II« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark II|

 |Canon 1Ds« »||Y||-||-||-||-||-||FW||-||-||-||Canon 1Ds|

 |Nikon D3X« »||Y||-||-||-||-||mini||2.0||-||-||-||Nikon D3X|

 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark III does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
+Both the 1Ds Mark III and the X1D have been discontinued, but can regularly be found used on eBay.
+The 1Ds Mark III was replaced by the Canon 1DX, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So how do things add up?
 Is the Canon 1Ds Mark III better than the Hasselblad X1D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.